 As a pastor in law school, I’ve had to run on several tracks at the same time.
 That is, simultaneously attempting to teach, in both words and actions, what Christianity is and what it is not.
 Most unbelievers already have an opinion of what Christianity is, which is usually based on either a bad experience with insiders (Christians) or misrepresentation from outsiders (non-Christians).
 When you are around people 4 to 5 days a week for three years, you learn a lot about them.
 How much more if you work with someone 5 days a week for 10 to 30 years?
 They are also learning a lot about you!
 They are watching, listening, and critiquing your life.
 The following are principles and practices that have guided my interactions with colleagues (students, faculty, and administrators) as a missionary for Christ.

 1st Be genuinely interested in the lives of others, especially those whose lives and beliefs are very different than yours.
 This approach will provide you with plenty of opportunities to learn what people believe about Christianity.
 Moreover, you will, through listening to their views, find inroads to sharing the gospel.
-The people who I disagree with the most (religiously, morally, etc.) are the ones that I want to get to know so that I can effectively share the gospel with them.
+The people who I disagree with the most (religiously, morally, etc.) are the ones that I want to get to know.

-2nd Don’t be a “JERK”!
+2nd Don’t be a “Ned Flanders”!
 Although I realize that we are called to be a peculiar people (cf. 1 Peter 2:9), we cannot completely alienate ourselves from the culture around us.
 It is perfectly acceptable to take a stand for your beliefs and not compromise.
 However, it is extremely awkward and ineffective to take a “holier-than-thou” approach to life.
 For example, I don’t consume alcohol or any other intoxicant, but many law students and lawyers do.
-If asked why I don’t drink, I quickly explain that it is a personal conviction.
+If asked why I don’t drink, I quickly explain that it is a personal conviction and not a core Christian doctrine.
 Although there is a time and place for conversations on the biblical position against drunkenness, this is usually not the time.
 Thus, I explain my dedication to Christ and why I’ve chosen to live for Him, which always includes central gospel elements.
 Do I get to share the entire gospel every time?
-No. However, I am always laying significant groundwork for an ongoing presentation of the gospel or I am building on what I’ve presented during past conversations.
+No. However, I am laying significant groundwork for an ongoing presentation of the gospel or I am building on what I’ve presented during past conversations.

 3rd Take a “both-and” approach to engaging people.
-That is, when appropriate be “loud” (bold but not obnoxious) about your faith, but also consistently engage in quiet conversations with people about Christ.
-I have absolutely no problem with standing up in front of people and declaring that Jesus Christ is Lord and the only way to the Father.
-Additionally, I’ve had countless conversations either privately or in small groups about Christ and Christianity as a result of my public stance.
+That is, when appropriate be “loud” (not obnoxious) about your faith, but also consistently engage in quiet conversations with people about Christ.
+I have absolutely no problem with standing up in front of my peers and praying, which includes acknowledging Christ as my Lord and Savior.
+I’ve stood up countless times before final exams and before the beginning of classes and prayed for my colleagues.
+I’ve never had an unbeliever show any aggression or offer any negative feedback.
+More importantly, I’ve had countless conversations either privately or in small groups about Christ and Christianity as a result of my public prayers.
 You may not believe this, but when unbelievers know that you are serious about Jesus, they will come to you privately when they are facing a crisis, needing encouragement, or just looking for answers.
 I’ve lost count of how many times I’ve been able to share the gospel through these interactions.

 Action Plan: Get Rid of the Prepackaged Evangelism & Proclaim Jesus